robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

  * Amazon EMR Map Reduce job list page

+ As you can see from the below screen capture, there were a few errors before the first successful run on the EMR.
+Some of them were with Python library dependency error, while some others are with PYTHONPATH error.
+Before I kicked off the 2 days and 20 hours job, I selected two smaller dataset to test the map reduce python streaming script.
+After the two scripts were both successfully executed with expected output, I launched the final map reduce job which takes 2 days and 20 hours to finish.

  ![Job List](images/emr-running-list.png)

  * Amazon EMR Map Reduce job status page

+ Here is the EC2 page view while the EMR job is running.
+We can see the CPU utilization for the selected instances are all saturated.
+This is within expectation because the job we are running is 100% CPU intensive.
+There is not much disk IO or network IO throughput, which is also as expected.

  ![Job Running Status](images/emr-running.png)